dashpay/platform/packages/dashmate/README.md

 ### CLI

 The CLI can be used to perform routine tasks.
-Invoke the CLI with `mn` if linked during installation, or with `node bin/mn` if not linked.
-To list available commands, either run `mn` with no parameters or execute `mn help`.
+Invoke the CLI with `dashman` if linked during installation, or with `node bin/dashman` if not linked.
+To list available commands, either run `dashman` with no parameters or execute `dashman help`.
 To list the help on any command just execute the command, followed by the `--help` option

 ### Setup node